dwaffle/dwaffle/README.md

 - 👋 Hi, I’m @dwaffle
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java to add to my JavaScript and C# knowledge.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects involving API developent
 - 📫 How to reach me stryderdlw@gmail.com

 <!---